-Morbiflette is a tartiflette (potato covered with cream, fresh bacon bits, onions and reblochon cheese) with Morbier cheese!
+Morbiflette is a tartiflette (potato covered with cream, fresh bacon bits, onions and reblochon cheese) but with Morbier cheese instead!
 If you are, like me, a cheese lover… This is the dish for you!
-Morbier is such a unique cheese, there isn’t a comparable cheese, it’s a strong flavored one, so if you aren’t used to those… stay with the reblochon tartiflette.
+Morbier is such a unique cheese, there isn’t a comparable cheese, it’s a creamy strong flavored one, so if you aren’t used to those… stay with the reblochon tartiflette.
 Morbiflette is so simple, and simply addictive… one bite is just never enough.
 If you are not scared of putting on the weight and feel like a sin meal… try this one!
-Here it’s a 20 cm clay pot, and it was a full meal but usually, in France, they eat morbiflette or tartiflette as an appetizer (10cm pot) next to a green salad.
+Here it’s a 20 cm clay pot, and it was a full main meal but usually, in France, they eat morbiflette or tartiflette as an appetizer (10 cm pots) next to a green salad.

 The protagonist here is the Morbier, a semi-soft cow cheese with a layer of vegetable rye in the middle.
-Two decades ago, the cheese was created by the cheesemakers from a calm land in the east of France, Franche-Comté region, where they would make those big wheels of “Comté cheese” and with the leftovers of the day; they would fill up half a mold, then add ash on it, to prevent the bugs from touch it over night.
-The next morning they would fill the mold up with the new fresh cured milk of the morning and then cure it for 45 days.
+Two decades ago, the cheese was created by the cowherds from a calm land in the East part of France called Franche-Comté region.
+This is where they make those big wheels of “Conté cheese” and with the leftovers of milk of the day; they would fill up half a mould, then add ash on it, to prevent the bugs from touch it over night.
+The next morning they would fill the mould up with the new fresh milk of the morning and then cure it for a minimum of 45 days.
 The cheesemakers would keep those cheeses for themselves, since it wasn’t for the common people and even less for the aristocrats.
-But I believe, they’ve reached perfection without even know it.
-Today the roles got reversed…Morbier is seen as a “top cheese” by many.
+Today the roles got reversed…Morbier is seen as a “quality cheese”!

-- 4 nice long slices of Morbier cheese (3mm thick)
+- 4 slices of Morbier cheese (3mm thick)

-- Boil the potatoes in salty water until tender (I keep the skin, but you can just take it off)
+- Boil the potatoes in water until tender.
+(I keep the skin and peel after but you can just take it off before.)

-- In a pan, add the onion, wine, salt and pepper, reduce the onion, medium high heat, until soft
+- In a pan, melt the butter, add the onion, wine, thyme, salt and pepper, reduce the onion, medium-high heat, until soft.

 Serve as an appetizer or as a main meal with extra caperberries or pickled onions and a great wine.
 Enjoy!